Show Band Concert Newsletter

 Dear Friends and Music Lovers,

-Join us for an exciting night of music and have a hot cup of FREE STARBUCKS COFFEE.
-Also, you will have the opportunity to “feed” the Hungry Tuba.
+Join us for a great night of music while having a hot cup of FREE STARBUCKS COFFEE, and put some green stuff in the Hungry Tuba.
+We will also have many of our DVD's available for a small donation.
 This concert will be broadcast on local Ontario cable Channel 3.
 Check your cable listings for the date and time.
+For additional information regarding these performances or the rest of Show Band's upcoming concert season, please check our website at www.showband.net and follow the Show Band on Facebook, Twitter, YouTube, and Instagram.

-The community can also help support the Ontario Chaffey Community Show Band by becoming a patron of The Friends of the Ontario Chaffey Community Show Band Concert Society for $25.
+The community can help support the Ontario Chaffey Community Show Band by becoming a patron of The Friends of the Ontario Chaffey Community Show Band Concert Society for $25.
 Become a Bronze Baton donor for $50-$100; Steel Baton $150-$200; Silver Baton $250; Gold Baton $500; Platinum Baton $1,000 and Diamond Baton $2,500.
-Individuals or businesses may also become a Show Sponsor for $5,000.
+Individuals or businesses may also become a Show Sponsor for $1,000.
 For more information on sponsoring a show, contact director Dr. Gabe Petrocelli at firstname.lastname@example.org.
 All Donor names will be included on every program and our website for the entire concert season.
 Baton and Show Sponsors will also receive complementary DVDs of each performance.
-The Friends of the Ontario Chaffey Community Show Band is a registered charity under Internal Revenue Code Section 501 C (3).
+The Friends of the Ontario Chaffey Community Show Band is a registered charity under Internal Revenue Code Section 501 C (3); EIN # 46-1422958.
+Checks may be made out to: Friends of the OCCSB, P/O Box 1512, Ontario, CA 91762.

 Your Band Director,